5 min read

 And certainly, ol' Guttenberg probably pushed us further towards objectivity than anyone had since the invention of language itself.
 Thank God he gave the polished mirrors a miss and invented the printing press, kick-started the reformation, ended the cultural monopoly of the Catholic Church, and set the fires burning that would eventually fuel the Enlightenment.

 Because the invention of affordable printing methods paved the way for an explosion in information on a level human society had never seen.
-Previously, perhaps only since the great matriarchal temples of Minoan Crete Western civilisation could share subversive ideas free from the censorship of the religious and political elite.
+Previously, perhaps only since the great matriarchal temples of Minoan Crete Western civilization could share subversive ideas free from the censorship of the religious and political elite.
 It snatched the syntactical power out of their hands and created the blueprint for a world so connected that we now (in Western Liberal democracies at least) have greater access to information than all the emperors who have lived and died on this planet.

 A 5-year-old with a 10-euro phone plan has more access to knowledge in their pocket than Queen Victoria or Kennedy.

-But what's really happening here?
+But what's happening here?

 Well, if you look at it closely, it's another ouroboric synonym for history.
 It's the collective record of our lived experiences.
-A collection of opinions, perspectives and mutually agreed-upon facts.
+A collection of opinions, perspectives, and mutually agreed-upon facts.

 Because even the hardest "truths" are linguistic agreements at their core.
 Time, gravity, and biology all rely on linguistic agreements.
 They depend on and thrive on history.

-Because although we can observe distant planets in motion, call each other in real time, and read a month-by-month account of life in ancient Rome, we still have no idea what exists outside of our constructed linguistic reality.
+Because although we can observe distant planets in motion, call each other in real-time, and read a month-by-month account of life in ancient Rome, we still have no idea what exists outside of our constructed linguistic reality.
 Everything else outside of language relies on the felt presence of direct experience.
 The transcendent, which can only be lived, is not explained away by babbling monkeys.

 Even now, in writing this, I am eternally tethered to language as a way of transferring my reality.
 But it isn't The Reality, is it?
 The moment language enters, there's a buffer.